 When $\M$ has a density $q$ (i.e. it is a weighted manifold), the authors of \cite{COIFMAN20065} show that the heat diffusion operator

 is generated by

-which is equivalent to the weighted Laplacian in Example \ref{eg weighted manifold}.
+which is equivalent (by conjugation) to the weighted Laplacian in Example \ref{eg weighted manifold}.
 This is relevant when the data are sampled non-uniformly from $\M$, with probability mass function $q$, because

 so the heat kernel matrix will instead yield eigenfunctions of this $q$-weighted operator (\ref{eq generator weighted}).
 They also introduce a simple 1-parameter renormalisation of the heat kernel, which controls the role of this density $q$.
 We may use this in practice, but refer to \cite{COIFMAN20065} for the details.
 See Algorithm \ref{alg:DM} for the basic implementation of diffusion maps.